dibyendumajumdar/Suravi/README.md

 The distro is still under development and is not ready for use yet.
 However, as support gets added for the libraries above, interim alpha-releases will be made available.

 ## Lua Version and Build Info
-The version of Lua included in this distro is 5.3.
+The version of Lua supported by this distro is 5.3.
 The following changes were made to stock Lua:

 - The LuaJIT bit library is included
 - The `LUA_COMPAT_FLOATSTRING` flag is enabled